ucsb/campus-cloud-docs/docs/gcp/networking.md

 ## GCP Networking Overview

-Networking in the GCP Campus Cloud is centrally managed. **You cannot create VPC networks yourself** — org policy blocks VPC creation for all users.
+Networking in the GCP Campus Cloud is centrally managed. **You cannot create VPC networks yourself** — a deny policy blocks VPC creation for all users.
 Only the Cloud Team's automation account can provision network resources.

-If your project needs networking, open a ServiceNow ticket to request it.
+If your project needs networking, open a [ServiceNow ticket](https://ucsb.service-now.com/it?id=it_sc_cat_item&sys_id=c60e6bf2dbf398900c2e38f0ad961908&sysparm_category=eb1eaff2dbf398900c2e38f0ad9619d5) to request it.

 ---